mattlean/lean-js-app-starter/docs/configuration/husky-lint-staged.md

 ## Overview

 Husky configuration can be found in `.husky/pre-commit` which simply runs the `lint-staged` `package.json` script.
-The lint-staged configuration can be found in the project's root directory as `.lintstagedrc`.
+The lint-staged configuration can be found in the project's root directory as the `.lintstagedrc` file.

 ## Learning Resources